JaremGallegos/JaremGallegos/README.md

 <h4>🗂️ About This Repository</h4>
 <samp>
 My passion is analyzing computing metrics for early issue detection and automatization.
-This repository contains use cases that I try to solve it, focused on:<br><br>
+This repository contains use cases that I try to solve it:<br><br>
 1️⃣ <b>Reliability</b>: <br>
 2️⃣ <b>Resilience</b>: <br>
 3️⃣ <b>Availability</b>: <br>